rayshobby/opensprinkler/OpenSprinkler Pi/hardware/README.txt

 Release Notes
 =============
+New in v1.43+
+* Removed on-board relay.
+Replaced by a header for RF transmitter.
+* Added PCB spark gaps.
+* Added laser cut acrylic enclosure design (in EagleCAD file, this is at layer 113.
+A .ai file is also provided).

 New in v1.4 / v1.4 B+
 * New layout to fit the OpenSprinkler injection-molded enclosure
 * Changed on-board relay to 250V / 3A type